-A full range of lovely organic grains, in small packs and in larger sacks, with 10% case discount.
-Some gluten free, Conventional grown grain also available.
+A full range of lovely organic grains, in small packs and in larger sacks, with a 10% case discount.
+Some gluten-free and conventionally grown grain is also available.

 We offer a full selection of organic grains and cereals - wherever possible, to Soil Association standard.
 We can provide many different bag sizes, with our 25kg sacks very popular for their great value.